Can I Sue if I Slip and Fall on Ice or Snow in New York?

 If you have suffered injuries, it is vital that you seek legal guidance for your claim.
-Call right away to discuss your options with a slip and fall attorney in New York from Douglas and London.
+Call right away to discuss your options with the New York City slip and fall lawyers from Douglas and London.

 The duty to clear snow and ice in New York